eradiate/eradiate/README.md

   </summary>
   These are true monochromatic simulations (as opposed to narrow band simulations).
+  Eradiate provides monochromatic absorption datasets spanning the wavelength range [250, 3125] nm.
+  It also supports user-defined absorption data provided it complies with the dataset format specifications.
   </details>

   <details>
   <summary>
-  Correlated <em>k</em>-distribution band model (1 nm and 10 nm resolution)
+  Band simulation
   </summary>
+  These simulations computes results in spectral bands.
-  This method achieves compromise between performance and accuracy for the simulation of absorption by gases.
+  The correlated <em>k</em>-distribution (CKD) method with configurable quadrature rule is used.
+This method achieves a trade-off between performance and accuracy for the simulation of absorption by gases.
+  Eradiate ships with absorption datasets suitable for use within the CKD method in spectral bands of variable width (including 1 nm and 10 nm wavelength bands and 100 cm^-1 wavenumber bands), from 250 nm up to 3125 nm.
+  It also supports user-defined absorption data provided it complies with the dataset format specifications.
   </details>
   </li>